I can’t believe that I’m only just writing a review of ‘Gossip Girl’, as it’s a series I’ve been meaning to watch for so long.

 Another character I loved throughout the series was Chuck Bass, another extremely rich-kid living on the Upper East Side.
 When the series first started, I hated Chuck- he was so slimy.
 But as the series progressed, his softer side was exposed, and his character becomes more than just a spoilt rich-kid.
 He apologises for his disgusting actions, and his character development is really interesting to watch.

 The friendship/relationship between Chuck and Blair is so much fun to watch, and their intense moments really made the series what it was.
 They made the ultimate pairing, and their characters- although not always the nicest- were definitely the best of the series.

 The main ‘star’ of the series- and of Gossip Girl- is Serena Van der Woodsen, with the series starting with her return from boarding school, and the mysterious events leading up to this.

 Personally, I really disliked Serena.
 At times, I would feel sorry for her, but for the most part, she came across as a spoilt rich-kid, with too much time on her hands to cause problems for people.
 For me, Blair was a much better character, and somehow her scheming and planning was much more likeable than Serena’s.

-I also loved the Brooklyn aspect of the series, which is where the Humphrey family live, probably the poorest family of the series.
-New York just seemed so cool, and I would love to visit Brooklyn- and the high-class parties of the Upper East Side.
+I also loved the Brooklyn aspect of the series, which is where the Humphrey family live.
+They are the “poorest” family of the series.
+New York just seemed so cool, and I would love to visit Brooklyn- and go to the high-class parties of the Upper East Side.